 - Carefully remove the egg yolks to a small mixing bowl and place the whites on a serving plate.

-- Add the lemon juice, olive oil, 2 Tablespoons of the green onions, curry powder, salt and pepper to this and mash it all together until the lumps are fairly small.
+- Add 3 teaspoons of the lemon juice, olive oil, 2 Tablespoons of the green onions, half of the curry powder, salt and pepper to this and mash it all together until the lumps are fairly small.

 - To fill the egg whites, either use a pastry bag with a large star tip or you can use a plastic sandwich bag with one corner cut off.
 Put the avocado mixture into the bag and pipe into the egg whites.
 The large star tip is key, because the mixture has lumps and if the opening is too small, the piping will be difficult.
 Alternatively, you can just spoon the filling into the whites.